UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Reinforcement Learning for SAGINs

-Authors in \cite{atefeh_icc2021 } address the joint backhaul and access link optimization for a SAGIN.
-The problem of satellite-BS association in backhaul links are solved to maximize the throughput.
-In access links, the problem of BS-user association, $3$D trajectory of UAVs, and resource management for {small cell BSs (SBSs)} and UAVs are investigated which aims at improving the system throughput.
-To solve the access link problem, a UCB basd mechanism is utilized.
-On the other hand, the load of SBSs and UAVs are considered as the function of user’s required rate to capture user heterogeneity.
+{The main difference between the MAB and Q-learning algorithms is that the MAB algorithm does not recognize the state of the system and is only based on actions.
+In contrast, the Q-learning algorithm depends on the state of the system to update the Q-value function, making it a state-action-based algorithm.} This distinction is crucial when considering their applications in real-world scenarios.
+For instance, authors in \cite{atefeh_icc2021 } address the joint backhaul and access link optimization for a SAGIN.
+The problem of satellite-BS association in backhaul links is solved to maximize throughput.
+In access links, the problem of BS-user association, $3$D trajectory of UAVs, and resource management for {SBSs)} and UAVs are investigated to improve system throughput.
+To solve the access link problem, a UCB-based mechanism is utilized.
+On the other hand, the load of SBSs and UAVs is considered as the function of the user’s required rate to capture user heterogeneity.
 In the same context, the authors in \cite{atefeh_access_2021} leveraged the MAB mechanism to take into account provisioning fairness among users and balancing load among SBSs and UAVs.
-The proposed approach is compared to a Q-learning based mechanism and yields better performance in terms of fairness, load and throughput.
+The proposed approach is compared to a Q-learning-based mechanism and yields better performance in terms of fairness, load, and throughput.
 A UAV-assisted emergency communication solution is developed in \cite{MAB_Emergency19}.
-The UAV acts as an aerial BS to provide communication service for ground users in a post-disaster area.
+In this solution, the UAV acts as an aerial BS to provide communication services for ground users in a post-disaster area.
 The target is to find the optimal path to serve the maximum number of users.
-In this regard, the UAV task is formulated as an extended MAB, and two solutions based on the distance-aware UCB and $\epsilon$-exploration algorithms are proposed.
+The UAV task is formulated as an extended MAB, and two solutions based on the distance-aware UCB and $\epsilon$-exploration algorithms are proposed.